e-dvni/unit-2-assessment/interview-questions.md

 Researched answer:

-## Looking Ahead: Terms for Next Week
+## Looking Ahead: Terms for Next Unit

-Research and define the following terms to the best of your ability.
+Research and define the following terms.
+Hint: use the syllabus!

-1. Spread operator:
+1. React State:

-2. React:
+2. React Props:

 3. JSX: